FuelLabs/sway/docs/book/src/sway-program-types/libraries.md

 // `mint` from `external_library` is now available in `my_library`
 ```

-Wildcard imports using `*` are supported, but it is always recommended to use explicit imports where possible.
+Wildcard imports using `*` are supported, but it is generally recommended to use explicit imports where possible.

 > **Note**: the standard library is implicitly available to all Forc projects, that is, you are not required to manually specify `std` as an explicit dependency in `Forc.toml`.